esearcher/CarND-Behavioral-Cloning-P3-2/README.md

 images.append(cv2.imread(right)[...,::-1])
 measurements.append(float(line[3]) - correction)
 ```
-This will result in 3 times the amount of data improving the trainig of the neural network.

 ### 3. Results.
 Next step is to obtain the edges of the image.
 For this the approached that suited the best was two combine the S channel thresholding from HLS color space along with the magnitud of the gradient of RGB images.